richmedina/vot-dev/README.md

 python calculateVOT.py --wav S01_map-task.wav --TextGrid S01_map-task.TextGrid --trainedModel "myVOTmodel.model"
 ```

-For this execution, VOT-CP will use the model that you have trained for your data and indicated in the function call.
+For this execution, VOT-CP will use the model that you have trained (using AutoVOT's program) for your data and indicated in the command line.
 Refer to AutoVOT's documentation for more information on how to train your own model.

 \
 **8. Batch processing with all default settings:**